 Protocols of Immanent Conflicts, created in collaboration between AUDINT & Anna Engelhardt, was one of the special projects showcased during DEMO 2020, co-commissioned in partnership with Gossamer Fog.
 The AUDINT group’s extensive research into the barely perceptible peripheral sound called ‘unsound’ and its utilisation to manipulate human perception merged with Engelhardt’s interest into (de)colonial politics of algorithmic and logistical infrastructures in post-Soviet space to collaboratively produce a hypothetical multimedia scenario speculating on holographic warfare and colonial strategy.

 For those who are not so familiar with DEMO Moving Image, could you briefly describe its evolution from being born as a festival and having now become a permanent curatorial platform?
-Could you also go back to the beginning and share what was the trigger that made you get together then?
+Could you also go back to the beginning and share what the trigger that made you get together then was?
 And what is it now that motivates the collective behind DEMO?

-Felice Moramarco (FM): The first edition of DEMO as a moving image festival took place in 2019 in Deptford (south-east London).
-At that time, I was working in the Art department at Goldsmiths and I came up with the idea of organising an event in collaboration with the college, local galleries, and cinemas to present a series of moving image-based projects and screenings, centred around a main theme.
+Felice Moramarco: The first edition of DEMO as a moving image festival took place in 2019 in Deptford (southeast London).
+At that time, I was working in the Art department at Goldsmiths, and I came up with the idea of organising an event in collaboration with the college, local galleries, and cinemas to present a series of moving image-based projects and screenings centred around a main theme.
 The idea was to tackle a general issue from different perspectives and explore various modalities to work with the cinematic medium.
-While preparing the second edition, the pandemic happened so we decided to move DEMO online.
+While preparing the second edition, the pandemic happened, so we decided to move DEMO online.

 What are your ways of working together?
 Has your collaboration changed since your work on the first programming?
 How do you distribute and share responsibilities?
 Are there any challenges working across different fields?

-Caterina Avataneo (CA): We are a team of seven people, living between Italy, the UK, Germany and Switzerland.
-We have never met all together in person yet, but we regularly speak squeezing group calls between our daily jobs and busy schedules.
+Caterina Avataneo: We are a team of seven people living between Italy, the UK, Germany and Switzerland.
+We have never met all together in person yet, but we regularly speak, squeezing group calls between our daily jobs and busy schedules.
 We tend to share the various monthly programming and follow the related admin individually, but we share the fun bits, such as research, brainstorming for future programming, etc. How we distribute and share responsibilities is purely democratic and guided by each of us and our interests, time and availability.
 The main challenge is finding the time to work together.

 As a curatorial platform exploring the aesthetic and political potentialities of the moving image, could you share with us how you go about programming the online screenings?
 Is there a specific curatorial framework that you follow when you decide to publish different video works, or does it develop more organically?